seanpmaxwell/Typescript-Best-Practices/README.md

 <br/>

-## Testing
+## Testing <a name="testing"></a>
+- Anything that changes based on user interaction should be unit-tested.
+- All phases of development should include unit-tests.
+- Developers should write their own unit-tests.
+- Integration tests should test any user interaction that involves talking to the back-end.
+- Integration tests may be overkill for startups especially in the early stages.
-Anything that changes based on user interaction should be unit-tested.
-All phases of development should include unit-tests.
-Developers should write their own unit-tests.- Integration tests should test any user interaction that involves talking to the back-end.
-Overkill for startups, should be done by a dedicated integration tester who's fluent with the framework in a separate repository.
-Makes code more readable.
-Errors in integration tests should be rare as unit-tests should weed out most of them.
+- Integration tests should be done by a dedicated integration tester who's fluent with the framework in a separate repository.
+- Another good reasons for tests are they make code more readable.
+- Errors in integration tests should be rare as unit-tests should weed out most of them.